MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/2_data_preparation/ASOS_GraphReturns/README.md

 # Data Preparation

 ## 🗂 Project Overview
-This repository contains the **data preparation step** of a multi-phase analysis project on e-commerce product returns using the [**ASOS GraphReturns Dataset**](https://osf.io/c793h/).
+This repository contains the **data preparation step** of a multi-phase analysis project on e-commerce product returns using the [**ASOS GraphReturns Dataset**](https://drive.google.com/drive/folders/1xpCMMrpNtFms7KKrCIVClTbYNZQUcSpg?usp=sharing).
 In this notebook, we focus on:

 - Uploading and reading raw data files (.p format)
-- Converting the .p files to csv format
+- Converting the .p files to CSV format
 - Merging the event, customer, and product datasets on hashed IDs
 - Renaming critical columns for clarity
 - Saving the processed, merged dataset for downstream tasks